CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 ## Create Kubernetes secret and enable SSO via Helm

-After you complete the Azure application registration and app roles configuration, you need to enable the SSO feature on the CluedIn platform.
-Thus, SSO will become available to users when signing in to CluedIn.
+After you complete the Azure application registration and app roles configuration, this will then need to be enabled on the CluedIn platform.
+As this touches the inner workings of Kubernetes, if you prefer, a member of CluedIn will be able to facilitate these steps for you.

 **Prerequisites**